Build your own ECS (part 3), change detection, events, tags, and commands

 }

-despawn needs to clear the entity out of every tag set, otherwise stale entity handles will accumulate in the sets.
+despawn needs to clear the entity out of every tag set, otherwise stale entries pile up in dense.
 Add these lines to the existing despawn.

 #Command buffers